 3) A friend was in front of me coming out of church one day, and the preacher was standing at the door as he always is to shake hands.
 He noticed a young man who showed up in the Church for Christmas and Easter as Poinsettias and Easter Lilies do.
 He grabbed my friend by the hand and pulled him aside.
 Pastor said, “You need to join the Army of the Lord!”
 My friend said, “I’m already in the Army of the Lord, Pastor.”
 Pastor questioned, “How come I don’t see you except at Christmas and Easter?”
 He whispered back, “I’m in the Secret Service.”
 (L-19)

 Introduction: The main theme of this Mass at dawn is an invitation to savor, by a life of sharing love, the lasting peace and celestial joy brought by the Divine Savior.
-St. John gives the main reason for our Christmas joy in his Gospel (3:16): “For God loved the world so much that He gave His only Son, so that everyone who believes in Him may not die but may have eternal life.”
+St. John gives the main reason for our Christmas joy in his Gospel (3:16): “For God so loved the world that He gave His Only-begotten Son that whoever who believes in Him should not perish but have eternal life.”
 God showed His love for sinful man by sharing His love with us in His Son, incarnate as Jesus of Nazareth, and Jesus, in turn, saved us by His suffering, death and Resurrection.

 2) We need to listen to God speaking to us every day and to respond promptly, as the shepherds did: There isn’t one of us in this Church this morning who hasn’t had God speak to him or her in some personal way.
 It may not have happened as dramatically as it did to these shepherds, but God has indeed spoken to our soul and spirit.
 Too often, however, we have chosen not to listen.
 Have we ever had an argument with a member of our family, heard that inner voice deep down within us telling us to stop, and we knew we should stop?
 Have we ever had that same inner sense of knowing we needed to do something or to avoid doing something?
 That was the voice of the Holy Spirit speaking to us, the Spirit sent to us by the Father at the request of Jesus our Savior.
 Whether or not we chose to listen in those cases really isn’t the point.
 The point is that God has indeed spoken to us, and He continues to speak to us right now.
 How are we going to respond?
 Will we respond as Mary did, as the shepherds did and as the magi did?
 Or not?
 (L-19)